amn-max/NodeFuel/README.md

 ## Contributing

-If you find a bug or want to contribute to TypeSafeX, feel free to open an issue or submit a pull request.
+If you find a bug or want to contribute to NodeFuel, feel free to open an issue or submit a pull request.
 We welcome contributions of all kinds, including bug fixes, documentation improvements, and feature additions.

 ## Inspirations